Spomky-Labs/lexik-jose-bridge/Resources/doc/Use.md

 **Use with caution**

-*We recommend you to use these commands only if you think they are compromised.*
+*We recommend you to use these commands only if you changed the signature/encryption algorithms or if you think they are compromised.*
 *All tokens issued with the previous keys will not be verified and then rejected, even if they are not expired.*

 ## Rotate Keys